The Alexander module, Seifert forms, and categorification: Introduction

 As an immediate consequence of this commutativity we obtain an alternate proof that knot Floer homology categorifies the Alexander polynomial. \begin{corollary} The Alexander polynomial of a nullhomologous knot $K$ in a homology sphere $Y$ is the graded Euler characteristic of the knot Floer homology groups $\HFK(Y,K)$. $\Box$ \end{corollary}

 The original proof of Corollary~\ref{cor-alex} is found in \cite[Proposition 4.2(2)]{Rasmussen2003}; it is worth noting that Rasmussen establishes the result, more generally, for nullhomologous knots in any three-manifold.
 Rasmussen's approach makes use of Fox free calculus, the mechanics of which are closely tied to the module structure of the universal abelian cover (and hence the Alexander module).
-To the best of our knowledge, Rasmussen's approach is the only one (at least in print) that applies to knots in arbitrary three-manifolds.
+Rasmussen's approach is the only one (at least in print) that applies to knots in arbitrary three-manifolds.
 An important antecedent in this context and closely related result was the proof of Corollary~\ref{cor-alex} for knots in $S^3$ by Ozsv\'ath and Szab\'o; see \cite[Theorem 1.2 and Corollary 1.3]{OSz2004-properties}.

 Finally, using Theorem \ref{thm:main} we answer Question \ref{QUESTION}.

 \begin{theorem} Given a nullhomologous knot $K$ in a homology sphere $Y$ with a choice of Seifert surface $F^\circ$, $\CFDA(Y,K,F^\circ)$ determines the Seifert form for $F^\circ$ and the Alexander module of $K$.\end{theorem}